cvinado10/sample_app/README.md

-#sample_app
+sample_app
-This is a sample app from the Dash Documentation consisting of a dropdown menu and visual
+This is a sample app from the Dash Documentation consisting of a dropdown menu and visual line plot of population over years.

 Creating a git repo